mlmarius/epos_vpvs/README.md

 python vpvs.py
 ```

-You should now be able to access the app on port 8888
+You should now be able to access the app on port 8888 or your configured port